La Provence dissimule ses mystères derrière leur évidence.

 Fun-filled kayaking trips start in Fontaine-de-Vaucluse and head towards L’Isle-sur-la-Sorgue.

 - Gordes and Abbaye Notre Dame de Sénanque

 Gordes is undoubtedly one of the most popular tourist attractions in the Luberon region.
 The pretty hill village is perched on the southern flank of the Vaucluse Mountains.
 Rising above the town is the Château de Gordes castle which today houses the art museum and tourist information.
 Strolling through the alleyways is especially enjoyable when the large tourist streams of the summer months have dried up.

 A little outside of Gordes is the «Village des Bories», a open-air museum, where you can admire the old stone construction with its impressive dry stonework and craftsmanship.

 Also close by is the Cistercian monastery «Notre-Dame de Sénanque».
-One-hour guided tours (only in French) are available but certain parts of the abbey are accessible at no cost.
+One-hour guided tours (only in French) or unguided tours with a tablet (HistoPad) are available.
 This quiet and magical place is especially worth when the lavender fields bloom from late June to August.